 Histopathological diagnostics in Lademannbogen started in 1993 when the consultant histopathologist Dr Ernst-Rudolf Beckmann joined the clinical lab that had been established in 1983 by Dr Keeser, Professor Arndt and partners.
 To establish a histopathology service followed the idea of the founding partner Professor Rüdiger Arndt, who died in 2006, to unite the disciplines of laboratory medicine, microbiology, human genetics, coagulation and transfusion medicine and histopathology all under one umbrella in a multidisciplinary institution.
 Because of the rapidly and steadily increasing number of incoming specimens, it was necessary to increase the number of consultant staff after just two years.
-With the arrival of Prof. Sören Schröder and Dr Barbara Padberg, the histopathology service expanded further, now also covering diagnostic work for various hospitals.
-With the departure of Dr Padberg who moved to Switzerland (as Chief Consultant in the Graubünden District Hospital) the vacancy was filled by Dr Christiane Koeppen in 2001.
+With the arrival of Prof. Sören Schröder in 1995 and of Dr Christiane Koeppen in 2001, the histopathology service expanded further, now also covering diagnostic work for various hospitals.
 In 2002 it was agreed to run the histopathology department as a separate and independent unit keeping the location.
 Based on a cooperation agreement, the clinical laboratory (now known as the Lademannbogen Laboratory) and the histopathology practice have since then worked closely together.

 The team of eight consultant histopathologists with decades of collective experience covers a broad diagnostic spectrum that is regularly expanded and deepened with lively exchange between colleagues.
 Consultations around the multiheaded microscope are part of our daily routine ensuring that patients with difficult diagnostic issues benefit from the complete body of experience in our practice.